0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-15-about-rfnd-investment-and-the-first-slp-token-i-knew.md

 ### Simple Ledger Protocol

 It is through $RFND that I first learned about simple ledger protocol (SLP).
 SLP is a protocol to issue tokens on Bitcoin Cash blockchain.
-From their [FAQs](https://simpleledger.cash/#faqs), there is a question _"Is SLP like Ethereum’s ERC-20, but for $BCH?"_ and the answer is "In many ways, yes.".
+From their [FAQs](https://simpleledger.cash/#faqs), there is a question _"Is SLP like Ethereum's ERC-20, but for $BCH?"_ and the answer is "In many ways, yes.".
 They are the same in where anyone can issue their own tokens with the difference that ERC-20 is following Ethereum's vision while SLP is following Bitcoin Cash's vision.

 Finally, we can answer what $RFND really is.
 In substance it is a token issued with SLP.
 If you want to know its tokenomics such as its circulating supply, check through [SLP's explorer](https://simpleledger.info/token/2f400ec19a8893beab8b005adca8b348062eb92bd0a549371aaa7f060459d85c).